anshumanr25/PythonMiniProjects/README.md

 # PythonMiniProjects
-Here all the python mini projects are developed using basic python concepts.
+Here all the python mini projects are developed using basic python concepts like conditional statements, loops, functions etc.